Japanese passport

 Japanese passports (日本国旅券, Nihonkoku ryoken) are issued to Japanese nationals to facilitate international travel.
 From 2018 to 2022, it was ranked first on the Henley Passport Index for visa-free travel, and second as of April 2025, with holders able to travel visa-free to 190 countries and territories.

 History

-The first travel documents for overseas travel by Japanese citizens were introduced in 1866, near the end of the Tokugawa shogunate.
-These documents took the form of a stamped "letter of request" allowing Japanese citizens to travel overseas for business and educational purposes.
-The first person to be issued with a Japanese travel document was the acrobat and magician Namigorō Sumidagawa, who received his travel document on 17 October 1866 in order to perform at the 1867 Exposition Universelle held in Paris, France.
-The term "passport" was formally introduced into the Japanese language in 1878, and in 1900 the first regulations governing the usage of Japanese passports were introduced.
-The modern form of the Japanese passport first came about in 1926, and the first ICAO-compliant, machine-readable Japanese passports were introduced in 1992.
+Japanese citizens were first issued travel documents for overseas travel in 1866, near the end of the Tokugawa shogunate.
+These took the form of a stamped "letter of request" (海外渡航文書) that permitted travel abroad for business or educational purposes.
+The earliest known recipient was the acrobat and magician Namigorō Sumidagawa, who received his travel document on 17 October 1866 to perform at the 1867 Exposition Universelle held in Paris, France.
+The term "passport" (旅券) was formally introduced into the Japanese language in 1878, and the first regulations governing Japanese passports were enacted in 1900.
+The modern form of the Japanese passport first came about in 1926, and the first ICAO-compliant, machine-readable passports were introduced in 1992.